Core Programs

 Tribal Beneficial Uses

-Integration of the two new Beneficial Uses, has been determined as a priority by each Regional Water Board for all four plans, however each is at a different phase of the process Inforamation on the status of thTBUs from each Regional Board
+Integration of the two new Beneficial Uses, has been determined as a priority by each Regional Water Board for all four plans, however each is at a different phase of the process Information on the status of TBUs from each Regional Board

 Bioaccumulation Monitoring

-North Coast Climate and Forest Resilency
+North Coast Emergency Response and Forest Resiliency

 Newsletter

-CIEA distributes a monthly newsletter, CIEA Environmental Chronicles, which provides monthly announcements about upcoming training, capacity building, Tribal Self-Advocacy and funding opportunities, as well as water and environmental related news.
+CIEA distributes a monthly newsletter, CIEA Environmental Chronicles, which provides monthly announcements about upcoming training, capacity building, and funding opportunities, as well as water and environmental related news.
 Readers are more than welcome to send information about upcoming events, training, or news to be shared to info@cieaweb.org with newsletter in the Subject line.